-The Company records its intangible assets at cost in accordance with ASC 350, Intangibles - Goodwill and Other.
-Definite-lived intangible assets are amortized using the straight-line method over their estimated useful life, which is determined by identifying the period over which the cash flows from the asset are expected to be generated.
+The Company records its intangible assets at cost, for those intangible assets not acquired in a business combination, in accordance with Accounting Standards Codification ("ASC") 350, Intangibles - Goodwill and Other.
+Definite-lived intangible assets are amortized using the straight-line method over their estimated useful life, which is determined by either the term of the underlying agreement they related to or identifying the period over which the cash flows from the asset are expected to be generated.